 What is Calmosine Breastfeeding?

-Calmosine Breastfeeding is a food supplement developed with the support of midwives to help mothers with a natural milk supply and reduce tiredness.
+Calmosine Breastfeeding is a food supplement developed with the support of midwives to help new mothers with a natural milk supply and reduce anxiety.
+Having a new baby is an exciting but tiring time and Calmosine was developed to help restore some balance until you get back into your natural rhythm with your new arrival.

 As with any new skill, breastfeeding takes time to perfect.
 Especially when you’re a first time mum it can be frustrating that you don’t instantly know how to feed, but being too hard on yourself will only make the task more difficult.